srg-imperial/GrayC/ISSTA-2023-AE/testing/README.md

 ```
 https://github.com/csmith-project/csmith#install-csmith
 ```
-If this is not working for you, you need to install git, m4, and probably other packages.
+If this is not working for you, you shall install git, m4, and probably other packages.
 You can also try using our script:
 ```
 ./0-install-csmith.sh
 ```

-Install remove-parens util instaructions:
+Install remove-parens util instructions:
 ```
 https://github.com/mc-imperial/remove-parens
 ```